Get Tech Tips

-A post mortem is looking back at something that went wrong and figuring out what caused it.
-A pre-postmortem is attempting to look at the choice you have now and diagnose it with a future perspective to see what could go wrong.
+A postmortem is looking back at something that went wrong and figuring out what caused it.
+A pre-postmortem attempts to look at the choice you have now and diagnose it with a future perspective to see what could go wrong.

-Try to separate from the here and now and put yourself in the mindset of yourself 6 months, a year, even 5 years from now.
-Now think about how the future “you” will look at the decision you are about to make (or fail to make) and what the potential ramifications will be.
+Try to separate from the here and now.
+Put yourself in the mindset of yourself six months, a year, even five years from now.
+Now, think about how the future “you” will look at the decision you are about to make (or fail to make) and what the potential ramifications will be.

 What if You Couldn’t Fail?

-This is the opposite side of the spectrum from the PPM, if you are a leader who often lacks confidence or clarity or can be overwhelmed by fears, it may be helpful to think about what choice you would make if success was inevitable, what if you LITERALLY COULD NOT FAIL?
+This is the opposite side of the spectrum from the PPM.
+If you are a leader who often lacks confidence or clarity or can be overwhelmed by fears, it may be helpful to think about what choice you would make if success were inevitable.
+What if you LITERALLY COULD NOT FAIL?

-If you have ever met a leader who is abounding with confidence, it is often that they don’t consider the possibility of failure.
-This isn’t to say that they don’t fail…they just don’t acknowledge it when it happens and don’t let their mistakes reduce their confidence or forward momentum.
-When you make decisions from a “can’t fail” mindset you will often find a way to make the impossible possible.
-If you find yourself inhibited by fear, doubt and second-guessing you may want to focus on the WIYCF report.
+If you have ever met a leader who is abounding with confidence and wonder where they got it from, they're often confident because they don’t consider the possibility of failure.
+That isn’t to say that they don’t fail; they just don’t acknowledge it when it happens and don’t let their mistakes reduce their confidence or forward momentum.
+When you make decisions from a “can’t fail” mindset, you will often find a way to make the impossible possible.
+If you find yourself inhibited by fear, doubt, and second-guessing, you may want to focus on the WIYCF report.
 Heck, you may even become a reality TV star or President.

 What Would Your Grandma Do?

-Often when I think about what she would do I am reminded that nothing is as horrible as it seems in the moment, and that a little patience and kindness goes a long way in solving life’s problems.
+Often, when I think about what she would, do I am reminded that nothing is as horrible as it seems in the moment and that a little patience and kindness go a long way in solving life’s problems.
 What would your Grandma advise in this decision?

 Who Wins?
 Who Loses?

-When making a hard decision think about who the winners and losers are based on each option.
-I think about the three legs of the company stool as: profitability, employee morale, and customer satisfaction.
-Every decision I make has to take all three of these into account as well as benefit at least two of the three.
+When making a hard decision, think about who the winners and losers are based on each option.
+I think about the three legs of the company stool as profitability, employee morale, and customer satisfaction.
+Every decision I make has to take all three of these into account and benefit at least two of the three.